5 Steps To Budget Your Wedding

 Once you have these details figured out, you will need to sit down and figure out where you are at.
 Maybe you and your fiancé are covering the costs.
 Maybe you are getting some help.
 Regardless, once you know the contributors you can move on.

-Step 2: Do Some Math
+Step 2: Do Some Math for the budget

 ** All photos are resized.
 Please see our portfolio for print quality images